 - In a small bowl, whisk together the butter, vanilla and cinnamon.
 Brush the pears with the butter mixture on both sides.

 - Arrange the pears in the prepared baking dish, cut side down.
-Bake the pears 30 minutes on each side, or until fork-tender, basting them every 15 minutes with the pan juices.
+Bake the pears until fork-tender, about 30 minutes per side, basting them every 15 minutes with the pan juices.